What Is Repurposing Content?

 All of these tweaks took about 3 hours.
 Much longer than just reading my post in front of a camera.
 But a whole lot less time than creating a video script from scratch.

-Looking back on it, I’m really glad that I put in the extra time.
-Even though my video is only a few months old, it’s already been viewed 148,545 times.
+Looking back on it, I’m really glad that I put in the extra time because the video has gathered over 500K views up to date.

 Split Up Content Into Pieces